NHSDigital/uec-cm/README.md

 This repo contains the following:
 - `docs/adr` Contains the ADR 'decisions'
 - `infrastructure/` Contains infrastructure related Terraform templates for deploying the app.
-- `scripts/` Utilities helpful to developers of this specification.
+- `scripts/` Various scripts including githooks, functions etc.
 - `tests/` Contains tests related to the app

 ## Table of Contents